Kashyapdevesh/Flight_Delay_Prediction/README.md

 rfc = RandomForestRegressor(n_estimators=200 , max_depth=15)
 ```

+## XGboost Regressor:
-3.**XGboost Regressor**: The next approach, we used was similar to the random forest approach, in the Extreme gradient boosting regression we make various decision trees for the purpose of predictions and the learning rate is decided based upon the descent, it adjusts itself with every step.
+The next approach, we used was similar to the random forest approach, in the Extreme gradient boosting regression we make various decision trees for the purpose of predictions and the learning rate is decided based upon the descent, it adjusts itself with every step.
 We used the GridSearchCV for finding the best learning rate for the algo to work hence we employed the following code in python :

 ```python